Best Property Management Companies in Charlotte, NC (2025 - Year in Review)

 Use this as your “owner’s vetting questionnaire”:

-How many properties/units do you currently manage, and how many full-time staff handle property management?
+How many properties or units do you currently manage, and how many full-time staff handle property management?
 (Staff-to-property ratio)

-What is your tenant screening process — credit check, background check, eviction history check, income verification, references?
+What is your tenant screening process?
+Do you conduct credit checks, background checks, eviction history checks, income verification, and reference checks?

-What services are included in your management fee — leasing, maintenance coordination, inspections, emergencies, lease renewals — and which services cost extra?
+What services are included in your management fee?
+Are leasing, maintenance coordination, inspections, emergencies, and lease renewals included, or do they cost extra?

-How do you handle maintenance and tenant requests — in-house staff or third-party vendors?
-What is typical response time for routine and emergency maintenance?
+How do you handle maintenance and tenant requests?
+Do you use in-house staff or third-party vendors?
+What is the typical response time for routine and emergency maintenance?

-What kind of owner reporting do you provide — financial statements, maintenance logs, vacancy/occupancy history, tenant turnover data, lease renewals, tenant screening reports?
+What kind of owner reporting do you provide?
+Do you offer financial statements, maintenance logs, vacancy/occupancy history, tenant turnover data, lease renewals, and tenant screening reports?

 Are you licensed and insured?
 Are you compliant with North Carolina rental laws, HOA regulations (if applicable), and aware of local code requirements?